 What is Blepharoplasty?

-The medical term for eyelid surgery, blepharoplasty is designed to correct the drooping or sagging skin of the upper and/or lower eyelids.
+The medical term for eyelid surgery, blepharoplasty is designed to correct the drooping or sagging skin of the eyelids.

 What can blepharoplasty accomplish?
 Glad you asked!
 Blepharoplasty can:

-- Remove excess skin and fat from upper and lower lids
+- Remove excess skin and fat from upper lids

 - Reduce upper eyelid fold

 - In some cases, improve vision (functional upper eyelid blepharoplasty)

 Who is a Good Candidate for Blepharoplasty?

 With age, the skin and muscles of the eyelid can begin to sag and droop.
 Additionally, the fat that surrounds and cushions the eyeball can bulge forward through the skin of the upper lid.
 Excess skin, muscle and fat can weigh down the upper lid and in some cases, impair vision.
 If you have any of the following, eyelid surgery might be right for you: